resindraburiza/DenseSfMwithKeypointRelocalization/README.md

 How to use:
 0. Precaution: The features extracted by CNN are saved in the drive and they are big (sometimes huge) in total.
 Make sure you have enough space in your drive.
 In this code, GPU plays important role.
 We use 1600x1200 image resolution for CNN feature extraction.
-If your GPU can't handle that resolution, change it in at_serialAllFeats_convfeat_sfm.m and change input argument of at_image_resize.
+If your GPU can't handle that resolution, change the maximsize variable in main.m

 1. Prepare a folder with images of structure you want to reconstruct.
 The structure should look like this: